Angle Up

 Link icon

-End-to-end sequence-to-sequence speech-to-text model with attention.
+End-to-end speech-to-text model using seq2seq architecture with attention.

 Multi-layer perceptron